REACH legal text

 Conformity assessment

-The documents endorsed by the group are available here.
+The documents endorsed by this group can be downloaded.

-A list of national market surveillance authorities by EU country is available here.
+- List of national market surveillance authorities for EU fertilising products

-A list of the national competent authorities responsible for the Fertilising Products Regulation is available here.
+- List of the national competent authorities responsible for the Fertilising Products Regulation

 The Commission Expert Group on fertilising products